BreakthroughBots/breakthroughbots.github.io/season.md

 * **Teamwork**: We are stronger when we work together.
 * **Fun**: We enjoy and celebrate what we do!

-Look for us to run through Core Values activities throughout the season.
+We will run through plenty of [Core Values activities](http://flltutorials.com/CoreValues.html) throughout the season - take a look at the list and suggest your pick.

 ## Robot Game